huss-osman/linux-fundamentals/bash-scripting/fundamentals/17-working-with-files.md

 # Working with Files

 ## Overview
 **Bash** frequently interacts with files during automation.
-Reading files allows us to extract structured information from logs, configuration files, and datasets, while writing files enables us to create, modify, and store data programmatically.
+Reading files allows us to extract structured information from logs, configuration files, and datasets, while writing files enables us to **create, modify, and store data programmatically**.

 Additionally, **file checksums** provide a way to verify file integrity and authenticity by generating a unique **cryptographic fingerprint** for each file.
-This ensures data has not been altered, corrupted, or tampered with during storage or transfer.
+This ensures data has not been **altered, corrupted, or tampered with during storage or transfer**.

 ---